 Prolonged exposure can trigger strokes, heart disease, lung cancer and respiratory diseases, according to the WHO.

-The Pakistani authorities blame industrial emissions, smoke from brick kilns and vehicles, and the burning of crop residue and general waste for causing air pollution and smog in the central Punjab province.
+Pakistani authorities attribute air pollution and smog in the central Punjab province to several factors, including industrial emissions, smoke from brick kilns and vehicles, and the burning of crop residue and general waste.

 Naqvi said that there would be more instances of artificial rain in the city, in which smog towers – large-scale air purifiers designed to capture pollution – would also be installed in the coming weeks.